English Speaking Class

 Paradisschool works actively against bullying.
 There is an Anti-bullying team consisting of teachers and school counsellor.
 Each class chooses two Class Supporters who work together with the Anti-bullying team.

-The school psychologist, the school nurse, the school cousellor and the special needs teacher work together to provide help and support for students with special needs.
+The school psychologist, the school nurse, the school counsellor and the special needs teacher work together to provide help and support for students with special needs.

 The ESC follow the basic regulations and the Compulsory School Syllabuses set out by the Swedish National Agency for Education - Skolverket.